Push API tutorial 3: Use batch updates to manage complex secured content

 In the header of the panel, select the Permission details tab.

 You should see that this item has three permission levels.
 The first two levels have only one permission set, whereas the last one has two.
-As explained in the example in step 3:
+As explained in step 2:

 -